bobc04/Small-Talk-Weather/README.md

 ---

 ### Description
 <p>This project is a team collaboration prerequisite and exercise for the FSF-PT-EAST-OCTOBER-100724-MTTH-CONS(B) Coding Bootcamp.
-The project is a web-based application that allows users to view real-time weather information by inputting a desired location and returning the current weather for the selected location.
-This application fetches current weather conditions and forecasts from a reliable API.</p>
+The project is a web-based application that allows users to view weather conditions with clean and simple UI.
+This application updates weather dynamically by accessing LocalStorage data using JS.</p>

 ---